 - No Site Costs.
 Inspired Homes does NOT charge you if they happen to hit rock during the construction process.
 This is HUGE, as these unexpected costs can add up to thousands of extra dollars.
 Many builders do not cover it.

-- Great standard options.
-When you build a home, you get to choose everything from flooring, to counter tops, paint colors, carpet and more.
+- Great Standard Options.
+With most builders, you get to choose everything from flooring, to counter tops, paint colors, carpet and more.
 After looking through many model homes, we realized that we really liked a lot of Inspired Homes’ “standard” options.
-These are options included at no extra cost.
-Some of their standard options include a gas range, shelving in the master closet, cabinets in the laundry room, and more.
+These are options included at no EXTRA cost.
+Some of their standard options include a gas range, shelving in the master closet & laundry room, certain finishes like flooring/tile, and more.
 This would help us cut down on costs when it came time to pick all of the design stuff.
 The design process is typically through your builder as well, but they all have a different process.

 - Reputation.
 We had never heard of Inspired Homes before, so we did our research.
 Always do your research on your builder.
 There are some out there with horrible reputations that continue to build, and people don’t know until it’s too late.
-We heard nothing but great things about Inspired Homes, which made us feel comfortable moving forward with them.
+We heard a lot of positive things about Inspired Homes, which made us feel comfortable moving forward with them.

 Q. How did you decide to build a house vs. buy?

-For the record, we plan on being in this home for a very long time, so it felt like the right decision for us.
+We plan on being in this home for a very long time, so it felt like the right decision for us.
 Keep in mind that everyone is different!
-You have to focus on your own budget and timeline and what makes sense for your family.
+You have to focus on YOUR own budget and timeline and what makes sense for your family.
 Don’t rush it if you’re not ready.

-Q. Is it cheaper to build or buy a home?
+Is it cheaper to buy or build a House?

 Like I mentioned, this TOTALLY depends on your budget, cost of living in your area, and many other factors.
-There are several costs you have to consider when it comes to building a home.
+There are several costs you have to consider when it comes to building a home, such as:

 - The cost of the lot (land you are building on).
 This is another reason we went with Inspired Homes.
 Their lots were much more affordable than others we had seen.
 A lot may cost anywhere from $30K to $60K and up — some builders lump that into the total cost of the house, and for others, it is in addition.

 - Extras.
 Think about whether you will need a deck and/or a fence (we will have to have both added on), or other extras.
 These are not included, and you can either do them through your builder, or contract out.
-Prices will vary.
+Prices will vary significantly.

 - Upgrades.
-When you have your design consultation, you can choose from their pre-determined “standard” options, or you can go up to Level 1, 2, 3, 4, 5, etc. The prices of these upgrades can definitely start to add up, and it is pretty much inevitable that you will choose upgrades SOMEWHERE.
-We went in with a budget in mind, as well as our non-negotiables, and this helped us stay within a reasonable price.
+When you have your design consultation(s), you can choose from their pre-determined “standard” options, or you can go up to Level 1, 2, 3, 4, 5, etc. The prices of these upgrades can definitely start to add up, and it is pretty much inevitable that you will choose upgrades SOMEWHERE.
+We went in with a specific budget in mind, as well as our non-negotiables, and this helped us stay within a reasonable price.
 Yes, we had to make some sacrifices, but that is part of it!
 We are not millionaires, and either way, we know we will be so happy with our choices. *Again, this process will vary depending on your builder.

 - Change orders.
 If you want to make any changes to the design after the final contract has been submitted, you have to request a change order, for which you get charged a fee.